MatHuf/ReactivateTheDroids/README.md

 # Reactivate the Droids

 An adaptation of the interface used to activate the battle droids in Star Wars Episode I: The Phantom Menace created to explore animation in React framework.
+This is seen on screen at around 1h 49m.

 ## Interface